Toward a Theory of Causation for Interpreting Neural Code Models: An Overview of the Approach

-Consider the scenario in which we want to understand how a given model operates between buggy and fixed code.
-To do this \codegen constructs a SCM composed of an intervention variable $T=Buggy$ and potential outcome $Y=Perf$ (representing a measure of model effectiveness or performance in terms of our defined code concepts).
-In addition, we identify confounding factors (or the covariates from the previous subsection) $Z$ for interventions and potential outcomes.
-Next we want to perform the intervention wherein the model is applied to fixed code instead of buggy code. \codegen then constructs a parallel graph for this intervention.
-Using concepts from causal inference theory, \codegen is then able to determine how the intervention affected model performance in terms of code concepts, and whether the change in performance is a true causal effect, or spurious, resulting from effects of covariates.
+\textbf{Enabling Causal Interpretability for NCMs.} Consider the scenario in which we want to understand how a given model operates between buggy and fixed code.
+To do this \docode constructs a SCM composed of an intervention variable $T=Buggy$ and potential outcome $Y=Acc$ (representing a measure of model effectiveness or performance in terms of our defined code categories).
+In addition, we identify confounding factors $Z$ for interventions and potential outcomes.
+Next, we want to perform the intervention wherein the model is applied to fixed code instead of buggy code. \docode then constructs a parallel graph for this intervention.
+Using notions from causal inference theory (\ie modeling, identifying, estimating, refuting), \docode is then able to determine how the intervention affected model performance in terms of code categories, and whether the change in performance is a true causal effect, or spurious, resulting from effects of covariates.